mertcanbaykal/Neon-Merge/NeonMerge-PrivacyPolicy.md

 ### Information Collection and Use
 Other than localization, we do not collect or use any personal information.
-Even for localization; we do not receive the data, entire process happens on the local device to improve the user experience.
+Even for localization; we do not store or receive the data.
+Entire process happens on the local device to improve the user experience.
  - **Localization:** The game checks the device language to set the game language within the available options.

 ### Service Providers